-The financial statements have been prepared and presented in accordance with International Financial Reporting Standards as adopted by the EU ("the applicable framework").
+The financial statements have been prepared and presented in accordance with International Financial Reporting Standards as adopted by the EU.
 All references in these financial statements to IAS, IFRS or SIC / IFRIC interpretations refer to those adopted by the EU.
-They have also been drawn up in accordance with the provisions of the Companies Act, 1995 (Chapter 386, Laws of Malta).
-The consolidated financial statements were authorised for issue by the Board of Directors on 29 March 2016.
+They have also been drawn up in accordance with the provisions of the Companies Act, 1995 (Chapter 386, Laws of Malta) and Article 4 of Regulation 1606/2002/EC which requires companies having their securities traded on a regulated market of any EU Member State to prepare their consolidated financial statements in conformity with IFRS as adopted by the EU.
 Details of the accounting policies are included in note 3.